Overview

 - Meet the general requirements for admission to the Graduate School.

-- Have earned a baccalaureate degree or higher from a regionally accredited (or internationally recognized as equivalent) institution.
+- Have earned a baccalaureate degree or higher from an institutionally accredited (or internationally recognized as equivalent) institution.

 - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed.